 A dental emergency can be a frightening and stressful experience.
-While you should visit an emergency dentist in NW Calgary right away, there are some things you can do while you wait for medical help to relieve any immediate discomfort and lower your risk of more complications.
+While you should visit an emergency dentist in Varsity right away, there are some things you can do while you wait for medical help to relieve any immediate discomfort and lower your risk of more complications.
 Read more to learn about some of the most common dental emergencies and ways to handle them.

 1. Dental Trauma

 Dental trauma is any injury to your teeth or the surrounding area, such as the soft tissues of your lips, inner cheeks, and tongue.
 Injury to the mouth can happen because of a fall, a car accident, or a sports injury.
 This type of dental emergency happens without warning and can feel very scary.
 There are a few things you can do to help yourself until you can see a dentist.